Shaiq-ahmed/Bings-Apparel/README.md

-# 🛍️ StreetWear Fashion Store
+# 🛍️ Bings-Apparel Fashion Store

 A modern, premium e-commerce platform built with React and Vite, featuring stunning animations, parallax effects, and a professional user experience inspired by top-tier fashion brands like Nike and Adidas.